 People with straight-forward cases (e.g. no immigration violations or arrests) can generally file Form N-400 without a lawyer.
 But still, the citizenship application can be a daunting process.

 CitizenPath is a low-cost service that was created to make preparing the application easy.
 Designed by immigration attorneys, it’s a do-it-yourself service that puts you in control.
-The software will help you avoid common errors that result in N-400 rejections.
+The software helps you avoid common errors that result in N-400 rejections.
 Alerts will let you know if an answer is problematic.

 There’s no sign up or credit card required to get started.
 Upon completion, you’ll receive a neatly prepared application that’s ready to sign and file.
 You’ll also get simple instructions that exactly which supporting documents to submit for your situation.
 Customer support is also standing by to help.
 Try it now >>